Srinagar to Leh-Ladakh

-Take this day to explore the small lanes of Leh by foot, try bouldering, river rafting or just go shopping and at Leh Market.
+Take this day to explore the small lanes of Leh on foot, try bouldering, river rafting, paragliding or just go shopping at Leh Market.
 You can try some local Ladakhi food which has much in common with Tibetan food, the most prominent foods being Thukpa (noodle soup), and Tsampa, known in Ladakhi as Ngampe (roasted barley flour).

 A dish that is strictly Ladakhi is Skyu, a heavy pasta dish with root vegetables.
 As in other parts of Central Asia, tea in Ladakh is traditionally made with strong green tea, butter, and salt.
 It is mixed in a large churn and known as Gurgur Cha, after the sounds it makes when mixed.
 Sweet Tea (cha ngarmo) is common now, made in the Indian style with milk and sugar.
 Most of the surplus barley that is produced is fermented into chang, an alcoholic beverage drunk especially on festive occasions.